Spinach Artichoke Hand Pies

 Assemble the hand pies:

-- Next, place 8 rounds the prepared baking tray.
+- Next, place 8 rounds on the prepared baking tray.
 I was able to bake 8 hand pies at a time.

 - Add 1 tablespoon of the spinach and artichoke filling to the base round.